Upakit Pachariyangkun: Business interests in Myanmar

+Criminal scrutiny

 On September 17, 2022, following a police raid, Thai authorities arrested Tun Min Latt, Dean Young Gultula, and two Thai nationals on money laundering and drug trafficking charges.
-Authorities seized $8.96 million worth of assets, including luxury cars, watches and bags, along with $239,091 in cash.
+Authorities seized $40.7 million worth in assets, including luxury cars, watches and bags, along with $239,091 in cash.
 On 3 October, Thai news outlets reported that the Criminal Court of Thailand had issued an arrest warrant for Upakit in connection with the raid.
-Within hours, Upakit's arrest warrant was abruptly overturned, and court summons were instead issued.
-As an active legislator, Upakit purportedly had legal immunity under Thai law until the end of the legislative session on February 28, 2023.
-Following the arrests, Metropolitan Police Bureau officers who had sought the arrest warrant were mysteriously transferred to remote provincial posts.
+Within hours, Upakit's arrest warrant was abruptly overturned, and court summons were instead issued, after interference by leadership at the Criminal Court.
+Following the arrests, Metropolitan Police Bureau officers who had sought Upakit's arrest warrant were mysteriously transferred to remote provincial posts.
 Kritsanat Thanasupanat, the lead investigator, was involuntarily transferred to a remote post in Chaiyaphum province.

+On March 12, 2023, Pol Lt Gen Archayon Kraithong, spokesman of the Royal Thai Police Office, clarified that the transfer of the police team handling the “Tun Min Latt” case is in accordance with legal frameworks, and the relevant authorities made the decision based on suitability.

-On February 15, during a parliamentary debate, Rangsiman Rome implicated Upakit in a money laundering and drug trafficking case involving Upakit's son-in-law and Tun Min Latt.
+On February 15, 2023, during a parliamentary debate, Rangsiman Rome implicated Upakit in a money laundering and drug trafficking case involving Upakit's son-in-law and Tun Min Latt.
 At a press conference thereafter, Rangsit accused Upakit of falsely declaring his assets before assuming his senate seat in 2019.
 Upakit owns the plot of land in Bangkok which houses the headquarters of the United Thai Nation Party.

 On March 11, the Thai Judicial Commission's testimony from Manapong Wongpiwat, a police investigator, regarding Upakit's revoked arrest warrant was leaked to the media.
-The leaked testimony prompted concerns regarding internal interference by Criminal Court leadership in stopping the arrest warrant, and the state of judicial independence in Thailand.
+The leaked testimony prompted concerns regarding internal interference by Criminal Court leadership in stopping Upakit's arrest warrant, and the state of judicial independence in Thailand.

 On March 13, Damrongsak Kittiprapas, head of the Royal Thai Police, ordered a probe into irregularities surrounding the sudden revocation of Upakit's arrest warrant back in October.
 The following day, Chotiwat Luengprasert, the president of the Supreme Court of Thailand, launched a fact-finding committee to conduct a formal investigation.